 Low float stocks have high volatility making them desirable to some but they can be scary to others because of the lack of available shares.
-If news breaks and the price falls, there is not a lot of cushioning to help bring the price back up.
-The news strongly impacts this type of stock because of its supply and demand ratios.
+If news breaks and the price falls, there is not much cushioning to help bring the price back up.
+The news strongly impacts this kind of stock because of its supply and demand ratios.

 What is a Low Float Stock?

 A low float stock is a stock with a low amount of outstanding shares available.
 Outstanding shares are shares that are not reserved or claimed.
 Float refers to the shares that are available.
 One way to find float is to take the total number of shares and subtract the number shares that are already owned by insiders.
 Many tools will provide the float data for you.

 Low float stocks typically have around 10-20 million available shares or less.
 Low float stocks often are companies that are primarily held by investors like directors of company employees.
 This only gives room for a small percentage of shares left for retail investors/traders.

 Knowing whether or not a stock has low float is important because they typically have higher spreads and higher volatility.
 This is because there is less supply and bigger demand so the price goes up.

 Stocks with a low amount of float have a constant fluctuation in price making them favorable with day traders because of the increased level of volatility.
 Traders who tend to purchase large quantities of stock could have leverage when trading stocks with low float because of how the price fluctuation.
 Knowing when to get out is very important, however.

 Low float stocks are great for day traders, but not usually recommended for long-term investors.

 What’s the Difference Between Float and Shares Outstanding?